Efficient Bayesian estimation of the generalized Langevin equation from data: Example: turbulent free jet data

-As an example we analyze this time series by taking one of $\tau=200$ consecutive samples into account which is equivalent to a length scale that is located in the lower region of the inertial range.
+As an example we analyze this time series by taking every 200th consecutive sample into account which is equivalent to a length scale that is located in the lower region of the inertial range.
+We use the parameter $\tau$ to denote the coarsening of the time series, such that we have $\tau=200$ in this case.
 Later we regard other length scales within the inertial range, i.e., other values of $\tau$.
 We employ $N_{\text{bins}} = 10$ evenly distributed bins ($u_{\text{min}}=-7.27$, $u_{\text{max}}=10.31$).
 For the sake of simplicity, we choose $\Delta t = 1$ (a change of this value results in a scaling of the estimated parameters).

-To determine a suitable kernel length $K$, we perform the estimation with different values and plot the resulting kernel functions (cf. Fig.~\ref{fig:Kernels}).
+To determine a suitable memory kernel length $K$, we perform the estimation with different values and plot the resulting kernel functions (cf. figure~\ref{fig:Kernels}).
 All functions approach zero and show minor fluctuations for memory depths of $k=5$ and higher.
 They coincide with an overall curve, with the last value deviating from it.
 We interpret this as a compensation of the truncated deeper memory effects.
 Accordingly, we choose the estimated model belonging to the value $K=4$.

-The estimated drift and diffusion functions are shown in Fig.~\ref{fig:D12} (filled circles).
+The estimated drift and diffusion functions are shown in figure~\ref{fig:D12} (filled circles).
 The initial guess (open circles) is adjusted only slightly.
-This indicates the efficacy of the proposed relationship between the SLE and the GLE based on the influence of trends (cf. Eq.~(\ref{modelGLE})).
+This indicates the efficacy of the proposed relationship between the SLE and the GLE based on the influence of trends (cf. equation \ref{modelGLE}).
+The essential advantage of the GLE model is not the adjustment of the drift and diffusion functions, but the introduction of the memory kernel.

 Marginal posterior distributions and 95\% credible intervals are calculated by an MCMC analysis.
-Examples are plotted as insets and show very sharp distributions.
+Examples are plotted as insets and show clear and sharp distributions.
+Only in the rightmost bin, which contains less data points, the statistical errors are significant.
 Thereby, a credibility is always to be understood in relation to the given model framework.
-Here, the Bayesian approach allows for a reliable estimation also in more complicated situations where these distributions are, e.g., bimodal.
+Regarding different models, a Bayesian model comparison can be carried out \cite{BIC}.